eagles-project/skywalker/docs/example.md

 where $\texttt{d}Q$ is the increment (differential) of the heat $Q$.
-In an isothermal process, $T$ is constant, and we are left with the statement that the **total heat exchanged in a complete cycle of a reversible isothermal process is 0**.
+In an isothermal process, $T$ is constant, and we are left with the statement that the **total heat transferred into and out of a system over a complete cycle of a reversible isothermal process is 0.**

 *Discuss the calculation of the saturation vapor pressure here.*